AlgoMaster Logo

 Step-by-Step Process

-Here is the full Quick Sort algorithm using Lomuto partition:
+The full Quick Sort algorithm using Lomuto partition:

-1. If the sub-array has fewer than 2 elements, return (base case)
+1. If the sub-array has fewer than 2 elements, return (base case).

-2. Select the last element as the pivot
+2. Select the last element as the pivot.

-3. Initialize a boundary index i to low - 1
+3. Initialize a boundary index i to low - 1.

-• If the current element is less than or equal to the pivot, increment i and swap the current element with the element at index i
+4. Scan elements from low to high - 1.
+For each element, if it is less than or equal to the pivot, increment i and swap the current element with the element at index i.

-1. After the scan, swap the pivot (at high) with the element at i + 1
+5. After the scan, swap the pivot (at high) with the element at i + 1.

 The recursion tree fans out like a binary tree.
 In the best case (balanced partitions), the tree has log n levels, and each level does O(n) work during partitioning.
 That gives us O(n log n) total.